schnatterer/smeagol-galore/README.md

   at `https://smeagol:8443`.
 * `HTTP_PORT` and `HTTPS_PORT`.
 Ports to listen on.
 Note that FQDN contains the HTTPS port (if != 443).
   For now, the `tomcat` user is allowed to listen on ports 80,443 and of course > 1024.
   Other ports are only possible when run as root (`docker run -u0`), which you shouldn't.
+  **Note*: This seems to only work when the image is built with newer versions of docker (tested with 19.03.08) but not with the one use by DockerHub.
+As the image is built from source there, these image will result in `Socket bind failed: [13] [Permission denied].`
+   To showcase the feature I pushed an image with tag `0.2.0-SNAPSHOT-2e1ec28f`.
+If this works for you, you might want to build the most recent version from source yourself.
 * `-e DEBUG=true` exposes port 8000 as Tomcat debug port
 * Additional arguments can be passed to tomcat, or the webapps (CAS, smeagol, SCM-Manager)
   * As Docker `CMD`, e.g.